 Burke: Well, anything you’d like.
 The buildings or the films.

 Sorkina: My very first memories.
 I think that…my very first memories about the movies are connected of course with my childhood.
 But as a child, when I was really very little, my family wasn’t used to it, there wasn’t a tradition of going to the movies…and therefore I usually watched cartoons at home.
-And in Russia there’s also that popular show “Good night!” that little ones, that is kids watch.
+And in Russia there’s also that popular show “Good Night, Little Ones!”, that is, the program that kids watch.
 And it’s still on even now, this show.
 And my first memory about the movies, as you say, were of course cartoons.
 But what kinds were there earlier in Russia…we didn’t watch American cartoons or any other kind.
 Therefore we watched those typical Soviet, really good cartoons, which I love even to this day.
 That is, they were my first memory.
 And then, then, for sure, the movie theater started already in my school-age years.
 That is, when I was a student, my parents took me to the movies, and we also went to the movies with school.
-I may have when I was on vacation with my grandmother and grandfather, that is, in Sverdlovsk, but now that city is called Ekaterinburg.
+Perhaps when I was on vacation with my grandmother and grandfather, that is, in Sverdlovsk, but now that city is called Ekaterinburg.
 There was also a movie theater there.
 And I went to see only children’s films.
 This was my absolute first memory about the movies.
 And the first film I probably saw was A First Grade Student.
 Then it was really well known, and the book was also really well known.
 That’s what it’s called, A First Grade Student.
 And this was, let’s say, probably in my first years at school.
 Then, maybe I’ve already said, then I remember already another such big impression from the movies, when I went to the movie theater and saw the film Roman Holiday.
 You’ve probably seen this movie too?

 Burke: I haven’t seen it, but I know it.